blaze-slider/blaze-slider/website/docs/Tutorial/setup.md

 # Setup

-Refer to [Installation](docs/installation) section to learn how to the Blaze Slider's JS and CSS in your website.
+Refer to the [Installation](/docs/installation) section to learn how to add the Blaze Slider's JS and CSS files to your website.

 ## Required HTML markup